Menstrual pad: History

-Through the ages women have used different forms of menstrual protection.
+Through the ages societies have used different forms of menstrual protection.
 Menstrual pads have been mentioned as early as the 10th century, in the Suda, where Hypatia, who lived in the 4th century AD, was said to have thrown one of her used menstrual rags at an admirer in an attempt to discourage him.
+In ancient Egypt, women used softened papyrus, a grass-like plant, to absorb their menstrual blood.
 Before commercially available menstrual hygiene products, most women used pieces of cloth to absorb their menstrual flow.
 "On the rag" is a term that originally referred to menstrual rags, but its modern usage is as a menstrual euphemism.

 Until disposable menstrual pads were created, cloth or reusable pads were widely used to collect menstrual blood.
 Women often used a variety of home-made menstrual pads which they crafted from various fabrics, or other absorbent materials, to collect menstrual blood.
-Even after disposable pads were commercially available, for several years they were too expensive for many women to afford.
+Even after disposable pads were commercially available, for several years they were too expensive for many families to afford.
 When they could be afforded, women were allowed to place money in a box so that they would not have to speak to the clerk and take a box of Kotex pads from the counter themselves.
 It took several years for disposable menstrual pads to become commonplace.
-However, they are now used nearly exclusively in most of the industrialized world.
+For easier use, inventor Carolyn R. Mobley patented the tab construction for a sanitary napkin.
+Disposables are now used nearly exclusively in most of the industrialized world.

 The first of the disposable pads were generally in the form of a cotton wool or similar fibrous rectangle covered with an absorbent liner.
 The liner ends were extended front and back so as to fit through loops in a special girdle or belt worn beneath undergarments.
 This design was notorious for slipping either forward or back of the intended position.